 Fredrik Sjöberg

-Lead Business Developer and Customer Experience Management, at Tieto.
-Fredrik is passionate about everything that is open and digital.
-He likes to find digital solutions that help to create a better and more open society.
-He has created communicative solutions using open source for over 15 years, and is an avid advocate of open data who wants more people to see the benefits of sharing.
+Works at Fujitsu Sweden.
+Passionate about everything that is open and digital.
+Likes to find digital opportunities that contribute to creating a better and more open society.
+Has created communicative solutions using open source for over 10 years.
+Is a keen advocate of open data and wants to get more people to see the benefits of sharing.